alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 We can break this down into a couple of steps:

-*   Take a curved path, and only draw part of it (drawing the mask)
+*   Only draw part of a curved path (drawing the mask)
 *   Combine the partially-drawn path with the original image (applying the mask)
 *   Gradually increase the amount of the path that we draw (animating the path)
 *   Start the animation when the page loads